What is the ROTC?

 Army (AJROTC): Air rifle mastery, first aid, fitness challenges, and drill formation.

 Coast Guard (CGROTC): Drill formation, nautical science, military history, rocketry, and orienteering.

 Marine Corps (MCJROTC): Color guard, air rifle training, drill formation, and retreat ceremonies.

-ROTC in College
+Facts about ROTC in College

 College students can enroll in an ROTC program sponsored by the Air Force, Navy or Army while the CSPI (College Student Pre-Commissioning Initiative) is an equivalent track provided by the U.S. Coast Guard.
 The overarching goal of the ROTC and CSPI programs are to properly prepare future military officers to serve in the U.S. Armed Forces.

 What can students expect in return for their service in ROTC while in college?
 Students that qualify for the ROTC or CSPI program while in college, receive scholarships to cover the cost of their tuition, fees, books, and likely other aspects of their higher education experience.
 Students will also receive specialized training for military officer positions and a structured career path following their time in college.

 What does the U.S. Armed Forces expect in return for their scholarship investment?
 Students that enroll in the ROTC program are expected to fulfill active duty services.
 While the training specifics, length of service, and requirements differ by the specific branch of the military selected, the on-going obligation of the student is a common factor.
 Make sure to consult your academic advisor to ensure your participation in an ROTC program will not hinder the trajectory of your planned major.